opencoff/go-bbhash/README.md

    H(kx) for kx NOT in S may yield an integer result (indicating that kx was successfully "looked up").

-Thus, if users of a minimal-perfect-hash library are unsure of the input being passed to such a `Lookup()` function, they should add an additional comparison against the actual key to verify.
+Thus, if users of `BBHash` are unsure of the input being passed to such a `Lookup()` function, they should add an additional comparison against the actual key to verify.
+Look at `dbreader.go:Find()` for an example.

-## Usage
+## Basic Usage of BBHash
 Assuming you have read your keys, hashed them into `uint64`, this is how you can use the library:

 ```go